lawrennd/old_talks/_kern/includes/add-covariance.md

 $$
 }

-\includecovariance{add}{\formula}{An additive covariance function formed by combining two exponentiated quadratic covariance functions.}
+\includecovariance{add}{\formula}{An additive covariance function formed by combining a linear and an exponentiated quadratic covariance functions.}

 \endif